mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ## Usage with row grouping

-When the row grouping is enabled, the aggregation can be displayed on two positions:
+When the row grouping is enabled, the aggregated values can be displayed on two positions:

 1. On the footer (the grid will add a top level footer to aggregate all the rows and one footer per group to aggregate its rows)